DevynJohnson/Get2KnowMe/README.md

 Each passport comes with a unique QR code, allowing you to easily share your information with teachers, healthcare workers, emergency workers, employers, caregivers, friends, or anyone you meet.

 ## Key Features

 - **Digital Communication Passport Creation**: Personalized profiles with communication preferences and support needs
 - **QR Code Generation**: Instant sharing capabilities through scannable QR codes
 - **Secure Passcode System**: Alternative sharing method using unique alphanumeric codes
 - **Trusted Contact Integration**: Emergency contact information with privacy controls
+- **Follow & Notification System**: Users can follow others to receive notifications when a communication passport is updated—ideal for caregivers, educators, or support teams who need to stay informed about changes.
+- **Privacy Controls for Social Features**: Users can toggle their ability to receive follow requests and choose to be excluded from search results for added privacy and security.
+These options are available in Profile Settings.
 - **Responsive Design**: Optimized for mobile devices and various screen sizes
 - **Print-Friendly Format**: Clean, professional printing capabilities for physical copies
 - **Accessibility Options**: Accessibility customization options including toggle on/off options for colorblindness and dyslexia-friendly fonts